ParedesGab/PP1/README.md

 - Add a carousel to the "Love story" section, and to the "Laxus and Thiosymbion introduction sections", respectively; so that more media can be displayed.

-- And/or, add a gallery section, showing nematode pictures, researchers in action, the island in Belize from where they are collected, etc., and use CSS grid to organize it.
+- And/or, add a gallery section, showing more pictures of nematodes, of the bacteria, of researchers in action, the island in Belize from where they are collected, etc., and use CSS grid to organize it.

 - Add a "References" page, that lists all publications related to the *Laxus*-Thiosymbion association.